 HCI has nine (9) counties that qualify as rural counties, including Alamosa, Chaffee, Conejos, Crowley, Fremont, Lake, Otero, Prowers, and Rio Grande.
-Rural counties require coverage of two (2) providers with the distance of forty-five (45) minutes or forty-five (45) miles for PCMPs and sixty (60) minutes or sixty (60) miles for behavioral health providers.
+Rural counties require full coverage of two (2) providers with the distance of forty-five (45) minutes or forty-five (45) miles for PCMPs and sixty (60) minutes or sixty (60) miles for behavioral health providers.

 Mental Health Services HCI met one-hundred percent (100%) of standards for all its rural counties within the region for Behavioral Health as well as Psychiatrists and other Psychiatric Prescribers for all ages.
 HCI did not meet access to Psychiatric Hospitals or Psychiatric Units in Acute Care Facilities.
+This is consistent with the results of the previous quarterly reports.